 Variations

-- Oats - Add some rolled oats or chopped nuts to your crumble for extra texture and flavor, similar to an apple crisp.
+- Oats - Add some rolled oats or chopped nuts to your crumble for extra texture and flavor, similar to an apple or peach crisp.

 - Spices - For a lovely warm dessert, try adding some spices like ground cinnamon and ginger.

 - Other fruits - This recipe works well with all kinds of fruit.
-Try a strawberry crumble or a peach crumble!
+Try my apple crumble recipe for a classic. !
 (It also works great with raspberries and blackberries).

 - Individual portions - You don't have to bake your blueberry crumble in a big dish, you can bake these in ramekins for individual blueberry crumbles (baking time may vary so keep an eye on them after 20 minutes).